-1.12.1.1 Critical - The facility follows procedures for transferring and handling food materials and includes a system to provide traceability information at all times.
+1.12.1.1 Critical - The facility follows procedures for transferring and handling materials and includes a system to provide traceability information at all times.

-- Explanation of the change: The word "food" was removed to expand the requirement to packaging.
-The requirement was further expanded to include a system that provides traceability information at all times (identification of materials). - Guidance on evaluation of criteria: Food Safety Professionals will rate any issues with the facility not following procedures for transferring and handling of materials.
+- Explanation of the change: The requirement was further expanded to include a system that provides traceability information at all times (identification of materials). - Guidance on evaluation of criteria: Food Safety Professionals will rate any issues with the facility not following procedures for transferring and handling of materials.
 Issues with inadequate systems that provide traceability information will also be rated.